ueberdosis/blog/content/blog/26/post.md

 ---
-title: A rough start in 2021, a new family member and beautiful things to show
+title: A rough start in 2021
-teaser: 2021 feels like a roller coaster so far.
-Colleagues are leaving, and new ones are coming.
-We are changing offices and have new projects to show.
-Excited to see what comes next.
+teaser: "This year felt like an emotional rollercoaster so far: Colleagues come and go, we’ve got a new office and a few exciting projects to show."
 author: Philip Isik
 slug: first-update-of-2021
 published_at: 2021-03-31